snake-charmer-devs/snake-charmer/README.md

 Only use the **host** filesystem to store data, notebooks etc. -- that is, the `data` and `notebooks` folders which are synced to the VM.
 If you store files in other places on a VM, they **will** be lost forever when you destroy it.

+*The exception is if you want to package up a new Vagrant box with the data and notebooks from your existing environment, e.g. to redistribute.
+In this case, all the files **must** be stored within the VM.
+This is an option for Vagrant power users, primarily.*

 ## Sharing your VMs